dtcrout/hugo-personal-site/content/now.md

 ## Projects 👨‍💻

+* **[ September 20, 2019 ]** I wrote some steps you can take to prevent data leakage in your next data science or machine learning project.
+Post [here](/post/prevent-data-leakage-in-your-data-science-project)
 * **[ August 28, 2019 ]** Porting code is a forensic endeavour.
 Throughout the horrible experience I learned the _handiness_ of Makefiles.
 Post about it [here](/post/make-life-easier-with-makefiles)
 * **[ July 5, 2019 ]** I recently read a paper called [CNM: An Interpretable Complex-valued Network for Matching](https://arxiv.org/abs/1904.05298) and I was not satisfied with the author's use of physics.
 Instead of falling into nihilistic despair, I decided to [write about it](/post/big-trouble-in-little-quanta)
 * **[ June 1, 2019 ]** Spotitude is now a web app: https://spotitude.me/.
 Look at your top tracks on different time ranges and create a playlist.
 Made with Vue.js.
 Code found [here](https://github.com/dtcrout/spotitude-webapp)